DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 - a larger proportion of candidates apply again
 - a larger proportion of candidates are successful after applying again
-- a smaller proportion of rejections applications that only use the ‘other’ category
+- a smaller proportion of rejected applications that only use the ‘other’ category
 - the average time to get through the rejection journey decreases

 We looked at data from January 2021 and September 2021.